Get estimate

 How to Calculate CPM with Our CPM Calculator

-For instance, if a website publisher charges a $2 CPM, you would pay $2 for every 1,000 views of your ad.
+For instance, if a website publisher charges a $2 CPM, you would pay $2 for every 1,000 ad views.

-CPM calculation is essential because it helps advertisers understand the efficiency and effectiveness of their advertising campaigns.
+CPM calculation helps advertisers better understand the efficiency and effectiveness of their advertising campaigns.

 Read on to learn more about the CPM calculator, how to use it, and whether you need to calculate your CPM at all.